zencart/documentation/Overview/main/introduction.md

 Documentation Site
 ==================

-This site contains documentation related to the Zen Cart e-commerce system, and other projects related to Zen Cart.
+This site contains documentation related to the [Zen Cart e-commerce system](hrrps::/www.zen-cart.com), and other projects related to Zen Cart.

 The site is organized into a number of Manuals.

-THe currently availbale Manuals are :-
+THe currently available Manuals are :-

 [Contributing to Zen Cart](/Contributing/main)